perperam/Blindspot/README.md

 ## External functions
 ### API
 A YOLOv5 classifier is integrated as a REST API.
-This can be configured via the `api_access.dart'.
+This can be configured via the `api_access.dart` file in the config directory.

 ### Cloud and login
 The cloud and login is realised via Firebase and Firestore from Google.
-More information about this can be found in the 'firebase_options.dart' file.
+More information about this can be found in the `firebase_options.dart` file.

 # MOB Dokumentaion
 ## Functional Requirements